The journey to Reimagine Work:

 Finding my voice changed everything, not just how I led, but how I connected, and that shift opened the door to something unexpected.

-Why I started Positive Career Advice
+Why I started Positive Career Advice (and what it taught me).

 Before COVID, I set up a side project called Positive Career Advice.
 It wasn’t a business; it was just a way to give back.